 Each assignment grade is a percentage.
 Your average of these percentages is your homework grade.
 Your homework grade is worth 25% of the course grade.

 Exams: There will be three exams over the course of the term covering material up to each exam.
-Every exam will consist of 4 true/false quiz questions (5 points each) and 4 homework style problems (20 points each) drawn randomly from our test question bank which consists of problems very similar or identical to those in the myOpenMath homework.
+Every exam will consist of 10 questions drawn randomly from the myOpenMath homework question bank.